 The tallest construction in Germany, Berlin’s TV tower, is impressive.
 With a height of 368 meters (1207 feet), it does scratch the sky.
 The former GDR erected the tower five decades ago.

-Comparing it to the world’s highest buildings is probably wrong.
-We will do it anyway: People standing on the observation platform of the Burj Khalifa in Dubai would laugh at Berlin’s big tower, since that building is more than twice as high.
+Berlin, March 15th, 2019.
+Update: July 1st, 2021 (The Berlin Spectator) — Comparing it to the world’s highest buildings is probably wrong.
+We will do it anyway: People standing on the observation platform of the Burj Khalifa in Dubai would laugh at Berlin’s TV tower, since that building is more than twice as high.

 Tower in Movies

 There are a total of 49 buildings in the world which are higher, many of them substantially.
 But does size really matter?
 Besides, it would be pretty hard to look at Berlin from One World Trade Center in Manhattan or from the ‘Guangzhou CTF Finance Centre’, wouldn’t it?

 When Berlin’s ‘Fernsehturm’ was completed and inaugurated 52 years ago, on October 3rd, 1969, it was a sensation.
 This still applies today.
 In reunified Germany, the tower is among the ten most popular sightseeing destinations, for a reason.

 Yes, the TV tower might be getting old, but it sure as hell is one of the most important elements in Berlin’s skyline.
 In all TV series and movies shot in Berlin, the big tower will appear at least once, including the old James Bond flick ‘Octopussy’ with Roger Moore and ‘The Bourne Supremacy’ with Matt Damon.
 On top of it all, the tower is visible on most postcards offered in the city.

 Selfies with the TV tower are extremely popular too.
 The only disadvantage: Shooting those will not really work in landscape mode, unless they are being taken from Potsdam.